 The University of Auckland has a voluntary Salary Sacrifice Arrangement (SSA) for staff who have children in any of the University-based Early Childhood Education (ECE) Centres, including Kōhanga reo and Kōhungahunga.
-This was a key recommendation in the report on the Strategic Review of ECE Centres.

 What is a Salary Sacrifice Arrangement (SSA)?

 A SSA is an arrangement between the University and a staff member whereby the staff member agrees to reduce his/her base salary for future pay periods by a specified annual amount agreed in advance, and a University-based ECE Centre provides the staff member childcare services equivalent in value to the amount of the reduction in the staff member's pay.
 In other words, ECE fees are deducted from employee's salary before tax.